 Clearcuts are followed by herbicides

-Conifers are planted to create tree plantations once all the competing vegetation has been removed by herbicides.
+Conifer tree plantations are established once all the competing vegetation has been removed by herbicides.

 A natural forest contains hundreds of plant species besides conifers.
-Plants such as the Fivespot flower species shown below, can be completely eliminated from an area by herbicides.
+Plants such as the endemic Fivespot flower shown below can be completely eliminated from an area by herbicides.

-Tree farms also lack the fungi, lichens, ground covers, flowers, and structural diversity of natural forest areas.
-Thinned forests are less likely than tree plantations to have crown fires that escape fire suppression efforts and threaten other resources.
+Additionally, thinned forests are less likely than tree plantations to have crown fires that escape fire suppression efforts and threaten other resources.
+Thinning can return the forest to more natural conditions, before fuels overloaded the understory.

 Clearcuts threaten watersheds

 If just a single 20-acre clearcut is logged, it may not affect water quality.
-When many large clearcuts are logged each summer and fall logging season within the local region, these widespread sites with bare soil create a cumulative effect than can pollute many forest streams with sediment.
+When many large sites are clearcut each summer and fall within the local region, these widespread disturbances have a cumulative effect than can pollute many forest streams with sediment.

 The next time there are heavy rains, take a drive into the national forest and look at streams flowing off the private timberlands that are interspersed with national forest lands.
 The streams flowing from recently cutover areas are often brown with sediment whenever heavy downpours flush soil down the steep, denuded slopes.
 Sediment-choked streams and rivers have a negative impact on water quality for people as well as a diversity of aquatic and plant species that depend on clean and clear water to survive and reproduce.